top of page

 What To Do in the Garden

-• Plant a variety of cool-season, pretties such as calendula, cosmos, pansies, and chrysanthemums.
+• Plant a variety of cool-season, pretties such as cosmos, pansies, and chrysanthemums.

 • Plants to grow now: snap peas, onions, winter greens (chard, mustard and collards) also brassicas (cabbage, cauliflower and broccoli) and root vegetables.